rafaelPermec/portfolio-frontendmasters-angular/README.md

 ## Create TypeScript-based Web Applications with a Framework Led by Google

-- Angular is an application-design framework and development platform for creating efficient and sophisticated single-page apps.
+Angular is a robust application framework maintained by Google for building dynamic, scalable, and feature-rich single-page web applications.
+Its powerful TypeScript foundation enables developers to create maintainable and modular code, making it ideal for both small and enterprise-grade projects.

 ## Repo Map: